known as Charles Balthazar

-Henri-Charles Balthazar is one of the most important Parisian horologists of the Louis XV period.
-He became a master on March 26, 1717, working first in the place Dauphine, cloître Saint-Germain de l’Auxerrois and then in the rue du Roule.
-In just a few years he became quite well known, being named clockmaker to Mesdames, filles de France (the daughters of the King).
-Like many of the finest artisans of the time, he worked with the best bronze workers and cabinetmakers, including Jean-Joseph de Saint-Germain, Jacques Dubois and Jean-François Oeben.
-He furnished several pieces to the Garde-Meuble de la Couronne, and acquired a wealthy private clientele, including the Count d’Armentières, Nicolas Chuppin, trésorier du Marc d’or, the Marquis de Saint-Georges and the Russian ambassador.
+Henri-Charles Balthazar is one of the most important Parisian clockmakers of the reign of Louis XV.
+After becoming a master on March 26, 1717, he opened his workshop in the place Dauphine, later moving to the cloître Saint-Germain de l’Auxerrois and the rue du Roule.
+Within just a few years he had acquired an excellent reputation, receiving the coveted title of Horloger de Mesdames filles de France.
+Like the finest artisans of the period, he worked with the best bronziers and cabinetmakers for the cases of his clocks, including Joseph de Saint-Germain, Jacques Dubois, Jean-François Oeben, and Balthazar Lieutaud.
+He received commissions from the Garde-Meuble de la Couronne and could also boast of a wealthy private clientele including the Count d’Armentières, the connoisseur Nicolas Chuppin, Treasurer of the Marc d’or, the Marquis de Saint-Georges and the Russian Ambassador to Paris.